furkannane/Netflix-Clone/README.md

 <img src="/screenshots/Screenshot_20221216_135500_host.exp.exponent.jpg" width="308" height="651">
 </div>

 This is the homescreen of the app.
 You can search for movies using the search component.
 "All Movies" tab leads to the page where all movies are listed.
 "Fav Actors" and "My List" lead to liked actors list and liked movies list.
 There are segments like "popular movies", "movie of the day", "random movie segment" and "recommended for you".
-Pressing on a movie item leads to ""movie details" screen.
+Pressing on a movie item leads to "movie details" screen.

 ### Search Results Screen